Types & Values

 Section titled “Strings”let greeting = "hello, world"let empty = ""let nums = [1, 2, 3]let mixed = [1, "two", true]let nested = [[1, 2], [3, 4]]let person = {"name": "Alice", "age": 30}Field Elements

 Section titled “Field Elements”BN254 scalar field elements for cryptographic operations.
 Montgomery form internally.
+Created using the 0p prefix, which works like 0x for hex:

-let a = field(42) // from integerlet b = field("0xFF") // from hex stringlet c = field("21888242871839275222246405745257275088548364400416034343698204186575808495617") // from decimal string
+Section titled “Constructor functions”let a = bigint256(42) // from integerlet b = bigint256("0xFF") // from hex stringlet c = bigint512(100) // 512-bit from integerArithmetic

 let nothing = nilnil represents the absence of a value.
 Functions without a return statement return nil.